KlayaR/The-Lumerian/Lumerians/Species Profile.md

 - How do enhanced abilities manifest without violating biological laws?
 - What specific genetic changes enable electromagnetic sensitivity?
 - How does extended lifespan work at the cellular level?
+- How does enhanced processing speed translate to physical performance?

 ### Cultural Questions
 - How do hidden Lumerians maintain their culture?
 - What are their breeding practices and population management?
 - How do they handle Lumerian children born to unaware parents?
+- How do they cope with guilt over ancient decisions?

 ### Technology Interface
 - How does Lumerian biology interface with their technology?
 - What happens when humans try to use Lumerian devices?
 - Are there safety protocols built into ancient systems?
+- How does the climate control system actually function?

 ---

-*Species Profile Status: Foundation Complete*
+*Species Profile Status: Updated with climate system integration*
-*Next Steps: Detail specific abilities and technology interfaces*
+*Next Steps: Detail faction structures and conflict motivations*